-Topped with spiced brown sugar, these pear tarts with puff pastry are great for snacks or dessert.
+Topped with spiced brown sugar, these easy pear puff pastry tarts are great for snacks or dessert.
 A perfect balance of sweet, spice, and buttery goodness in every bite!

 There really is no need to prepare your dough for hours to get a good puff pastry.

-First, I recommend sampling (i.e., tasting) the pear you intend to use for this pear tart recipe.
-It will help you decide if you should add more sugar or use less than what’s indicated.
+First, I recommend sampling the pear you intend to use for this pear puff pastry tart recipe.
+It will help you decide if you should add more sugar or use less than what's indicated.

 So, if you're not sure, just do the same thing!

-IF YOU WANT MORE RECIPES USING PUFF PASTRY, THEN YOU WILL LOVE THESE POSTS!
+IF YOU WANT MORE SNACK RECIPES USING PUFF PASTRY, THEN YOU WILL LOVE THESE POSTS!

 - Puff pastry - thawed and ready for unrolling for the pear tart.

 - Pears - peeled, cored, cut into half, then into thin slices.